Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken NHL Playoffs Second Round Game 5: Odds, total, moneyline and other Vegas lines

-The Dallas Stars and Seattle Kraken play in Game 5 of the NHL Playoffs Second Round at American Airlines Center on Thursday, May 11, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
-The teams are tied 2-2 in the series.
-Bookmakers list the Kraken as the underdog in this matchup, assigning them +165 moneyline odds against the Stars (-200).
+The Dallas Stars host the Seattle Kraken for Game 5 of the NHL Playoffs Second Round on Thursday, May 11, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
+The series is knotted up at 2-2.
+The Stars are favored (-200) against the Kraken (+165).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!